 Let's take the video below of a cat dressed in a shark costume, riding a Roomba that's chasing a baby duck around (dear God, what has the Internet come to!):

-A good description of this So what would be a proper description for said example would be:
+So what would be a proper description for said example:

 Looking at a close-up of a cat dressed in a shark costume.